-Acas, CIPD and Manchester Business Growth Hub are working together to highlight the importance of investing in people management skills to create good employment – even in a pandemic.
+In this episode of the Acas Podcast, we discuss the joint work done by Acas, CIPD and Manchester Business Growth Hub.
+The work highlights the importance of investing in people management skills to create good employment – even in a pandemic.

 - the argument and evidence for good work practices